 Welcome to Hummingbird Central

-We love watching hummingbirds, those marvelous, tiny birds that flit around our yards, and are looking forward to another fun season in 2018.
+We love watching hummingbirds, those marvelous, tiny birds that flit around our yards, and are looking forward to another fun sighting season in 2020.

 Where ever you live in the U.S.A., Canada, or beyond, this website can provide you with valuable information about these amazing birds.